luke-129/civ-ipriot-smiley/knowledge_and_evidence.md

 Compare and contrast the classes Happy and Sad.

 1. What is the key difference between the two classes?
-   > Happy inehrits from the abstract class blinkable.
+   > Happy inherits from the abstract class blinkable.
    >
 2. What are the key similarities?
    > They both implement draw_mouth() & draw_eyes() methods and call the methods in the constructor.